1959 Penny Value Checker: Errors List, “D” & No Mint Mark Worth

 History Of The 1959 Penny

-The 1959 penny stands as one of the most significant transitional coins in American numismatic history, marking the dramatic end of the 50-year wheat penny era and the beginning of the Lincoln Memorial design that would endure for nearly five decades.
+The 1959 penny stands as one of the most historically significant coins in American numismatics, marking both the end of the 50-year wheat penny era and the debut of the Lincoln Memorial design that would endure until 2008.

-The change came as a complete surprise to the public when President Eisenhower’s Press Secretary James Hagerty announced on December 21, 1958, that a new reverse design would begin production on January 2, 1959.
+The announcement came as a complete surprise.
+On Sunday morning, December 21, 1958, President Eisenhower’s Press Secretary James Hagerty issued a press release stating that a new reverse design would begin production on January 2, 1959.

-The Treasury developed the redesign in consultation with the Lincoln Sesquicentennial Commission.
-They wanted to commemorate the 150th anniversary of Lincoln’s birth.
-President Eisenhower and Secretary of the Treasury Robert B. Anderson approved the design.
+The Treasury developed the redesign in consultation with the Lincoln Sesquicentennial Commission, seeking to honor the 150th anniversary of Lincoln’s birth on February 12, 1809.
+President Eisenhower and Secretary of the Treasury Robert B. Anderson gave final approval, with Mint Director William H. Brett also signing off on the design.

-Frank Gasparro, then Assistant Engraver at the Philadelphia Mint, won an internal competition among 23 models submitted by the Mint’s engraving staff.
-Remarkably, Gasparro had never actually visited the Lincoln Memorial when he designed the reverse.
+Frank Gasparro, then Assistant Engraver at the Philadelphia Mint, won an internal competition in which 23 models were submitted by the Mint’s engraving staff.
+Remarkably, Gasparro had never visited the Lincoln Memorial in person when he created his winning design — he worked entirely from photographs.

-According to the New York Times, Gasparro often introduced himself as a sculptor.
-When people asked where they might find his work, he replied, “It’s in your pocket.”
-He placed his initials “FG” on the lower-right side of the Lincoln Memorial.
+According to the New York Times, Gasparro was known for a charming introduction: when asked where people might view his work, he would reply, “It’s in your pocket.”
+His initials “FG” appear in the lower-right field beside the Memorial building.

-This created the unique distinction of having Lincoln appear on both sides of the same coin: his portrait on the obverse and his statue visible within the Memorial on the reverse.
-By 2001, more than 100 billion of Gasparro’s pennies were in circulation.
+This created one of the most distinctive features in all of American coinage: Lincoln appears on both sides of the same coin — his portrait on the obverse, and his statue visible within the Memorial on the reverse.
+By 2001, more than 100 billion of Gasparro’s Lincoln Memorial pennies had entered circulation.

 Also Read: Top 100 Rarest Pennies Worth Money (1787 – Present)